cardano-community/guild-operators/docs/Scripts/cncli.md

 - cnode-logmonitor.service (see [Log Monitor](Scripts/logmonitor.md))

 ##### Configuration
-You can override the values in the script at the User Variables section shown below. **POOL_ID**, **POOL_VRF_SKEY** and **POOL_VRF_VKEY**, **PT_API_KEY** and **POOL_TICKER** need to be set in the script before starting the services.
+You can override the values in the script at the User Variables section shown below. **POOL_ID**, **POOL_VRF_SKEY** and **POOL_VRF_VKEY** should automatically be detected if POOL_NAME is set in the common `env` file and can be left commented. **PT_API_KEY** and **POOL_TICKER** need to be set in the script if PoolTool sendtip/sendslots are to be used before starting the services.
 For the rest of the commented values, if the default do not provide the right value, uncomment and make adjustments.

 ```
-POOL_ID=""                                # Required for leaderlog calculation & pooltool sendtip, lower-case hex pool id
+#POOL_ID=""                               # Automatically detected if POOL_NAME is set in env.
+Required for leaderlog calculation & pooltool sendtip, lower-case hex pool id
-POOL_VRF_SKEY=""                          # Required for leaderlog calculation, path to pool's vrf.skey file
+#POOL_VRF_SKEY=""                         # Automatically detected if POOL_NAME is set in env.
+Required for leaderlog calculation, path to pool's vrf.skey file
-POOL_VRF_VKEY=""                          # Required for block validation, path to pool's vrf.vkey file
+#POOL_VRF_VKEY=""                         # Automatically detected if POOL_NAME is set in env.
+Required for block validation, path to pool's vrf.vkey file
-PT_API_KEY=""                             # POOLTOOL sendtip: set API key, e.g "a47811d3-0008-4ecd-9f3e-9c22bdb7c82d"
+#PT_API_KEY=""                            # POOLTOOL sendtip: set API key, e.g "a47811d3-0008-4ecd-9f3e-9c22bdb7c82d"
-POOL_TICKER=""                            # POOLTOOL sendtip: set the pools ticker, e.g "TCKR"
+#POOL_TICKER=""                           # POOLTOOL sendtip: set the pools ticker, e.g "TCKR"
 #PT_HOST="127.0.0.1"                      # POOLTOOL sendtip: connect to a remote node, preferably block producer (default localhost)
 #PT_PORT="${CNODE_PORT}"                  # POOLTOOL sendtip: port of node to connect to (default CNODE_PORT from env file)
 #CNCLI_DIR="${CNODE_HOME}/guild-db/cncli" # path to folder for cncli sqlite db
-#LIBSODIUM_FORK=/usr/local/lib            # path to folder for IOG fork of libsodium
 #SLEEP_RATE=60                            # CNCLI leaderlog/validate: time to wait until next check (in seconds)
-#CONFIRM_SLOT_CNT=300                     # CNCLI validate: require at least these many slots to have passed before validating
+#CONFIRM_SLOT_CNT=600                     # CNCLI validate: require at least these many slots to have passed before validating
-#CONFIRM_BLOCK_CNT=10                     # CNCLI validate: require at least these many blocks on top of minted before validating
+#CONFIRM_BLOCK_CNT=15                     # CNCLI validate: require at least these many blocks on top of minted before validating
 #TIMEOUT_LEDGER_STATE=300                 # CNCLI leaderlog: timeout in seconds for ledger-state query
+#BATCH_AUTO_UPDATE=N                      # Set to Y to automatically update the script if a new version is available without user interaction
 ```

 ##### Run